reachweb/locale-lander/README.md

 ## Common Issues

 - The addon functions with URLs resolving to an `Entry`.
 It won't work if the first page a user visits isn't an Entry.
 (Future improvements are planned for this issue.)
-- If the site's default locale matches the user's, or if the user initially visits the site in their locale but chooses to visit a different one, they will be redirected back to their original locale once.
+- If the site's default locale matches the user's, or if the user initially visits the site in their locale but chooses to visit a different one, they will be redirected back to their original locale **once**.
 I am currently working to resolve this issue, but it may require modifications to the language switcher.